|View GFactor's:||home||workshop||projects (0)||blog (0)||reviews (0)||forum topics (1)||buddies (8)||favorites (55)||activity log|

 Location: Palm Desert, CA

 I have always loved buildings things and working with wood, but it has taken a back seat to pretty much everything else in life.
-Although my business is outside of the wood working industry, we work closely with finish contractors and other craftsman on each project.
+Although my business is outside of the woodworking industry, we work closely with finish contractors and other craftsman on each project.
 These ongoing working relationships have kept me in close contact with the Contractors building kitchens, entertainment centers, custom furniture and a ton of custom homes.
 My favorite is still a 28,000 square foot home, with a glass floor in his office (so you could see the lake 28’ below you) and a $5,500,000 budget for the finished carpentry; a nightmare and a dream all wrapped into one job for that company.
-Just being around a job like this I was able to pick up numerous tricks and techniques.
+Just being on a job site like this allowed me to see numerous tricks and techniques by others.
 Of course remembering them all is another story.

 I stumbled upon Lumberjocks one day while trying to find plans and ideas for a table saw cart I wanted to build.
 As I looked over all of the various projects and unique builds Members had posted, I knew I was here for the long haul.